Tulane vs. South Florida NCAA Football Odds, Plays and Insights | November 20, 2021

 South Florida Stats and Trends

-- South Florida's games this year have gone over the total in six out of 10 opportunities (60%).
+- South Florida's games this season have gone over the point total in 60% of its opportunities (six times in 10 games with a set point total).

-- South Florida is 1-1 against the spread and 1-1 overall in games when it records more than 36.1 points.
+- South Florida is 1-1 against the spread and 1-1 overall in games when it scores more than 36.1 points.

 - The Bulls have turned the ball over six more times (19 total) than the Green Wave have forced a turnover (13) this season.